 Chick-N-Coops (110490, 110491, 110492 & 110493): Chick-N-Coops make raising a small flock of birds easy and affordable.
 Available in four styles, these coops can accommodate up to nine chickens, keeping them safe and healthy.
 Chick-N-Pens or Yards are excellent add-ons that offer safe, free-range environments for your flock.

 Proper egg handling is crucial to running a poultry operation.
 Eggs need to be checked for quality, kept safe and secure to avoid breakage, and cleaned thoroughly before they are sold or consumed.

 What types of laying nests does FarmTek offer?

-Chick-Inn Laying Nests (103674, 103675, 103676 & 105356): Laying Nests provide private, comfortable nesting spaces to promote poultry health and egg production.
+Chick-Inn Laying Nests (103674, 103675, 103676 & 105356): Laying Nests provide private, comfortable nesting spaces which promote poultry health and egg production.
 Available in four sizes, these nest boxes have easy-to-clean removable inserts, minimizing the spread of disease and keeping eggs clean.

-10-Hole Front Rollout Nest (103919): Rollout Nests offer easier egg collection with minimal breakage.
+10-Hole Front Rollout Nest (103919): Rollout Nests offer easier egg collection and minimal breakage.
 Since eggs roll out of the nests, collection will not disturb chickens and eggs will stay cleaner.
 One Rollout Nest is recommended for every forty hens.

 FarmTek's Nest Pads can be placed inside of the laying nests to protect freshly laid eggs.
 The pad allows the egg to roll out of the nest with minimal contact, preventing manure from contaminating the eggs.
 It is recommended that nest pads are purchased for all laying nests.